Alex-G-Strong/Alex-G-Strong.github.io/content/posts/intro to the blog/index.md

 ## Footnotes:

 Of course I am footnotes guy.
-I LOVE my footnotes.
+You can always find them down here.

 [^1]: Technically, a Walkabout, in the strict sense, is not kiwi at all, but rather Aboriginal Australian.
 There exists a very large difference between Kiwi's and Aussies (as well as the Aboriginal of Australia and the Māori of New Zealand), but it seems from some Google-Fu that no equivalent to the "walkabout" exists in NZ slang, nor could I think of one in my own US slang.
 So for now, and likely forever, this will be my Big Walkabout.